“Where am I” I thought.

-I leaned back in the chair, closed my eyes to clear the dizziness away, but failed.
+I leaned back in the chair, closed my eyes in an attempt to clear the dizziness from my head, but failed.
 But I did have some recall.

 But she didn’t watch closely enough.

-I opened my eyes again, looking directly at the doctor.
+I opened my eyes again, looked directly at the doctor.
 “What happened?”

-“You need to try to remember, to recall them on your own” he answered.
+“You need to try to remember the events, it is important that you recall them on your own” he answered.

 “Is she alright?”
 I asked.